Blog

 2. Refine your business model

-For example, before using cost codes, you might have identified your business as a general contracting company, but with the new insight, you may find that your business is better suited to specialise in a particular type of construction like residential remodelling or commercial builds.
+For example, before using cost codes, you may have identified your business as a general contracting company, but with the new insight, you may find that your business is better suited to specialise in a particular type of construction like residential remodelling or commercial builds.

 3. Improve future bids

-Implementing cost codes into your business doesn’t have to be a complex task.
+Implementing cost codes into your projects and business doesn't have to be complex.
 While you will need to invest some initial time and effort, they should be a simple extension of your current processes.
-Here are our tips to help you get started:

 1. Customise them to fit your needs